GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-11-05-WASSA-and-EMNLP&#58;-the-loneliness-of-the-long-awaited-poster-session.md

 ---
-title: WASSA and EMNLP the loneliness of the long awaited poster session
+title: WASSA and EMNLP&#58; the loneliness of the long awaited poster session
 ---

 Just back from presenting a paper at WASSA,<sup>1</sup> here are some thoughts on the workshop and wider conference.